Football Head Coach Sean Kugler Hires Offensive and Defensive Coordinators

 Patrick Higgins, who was a member of the UTEP football staff from 1998-2003 under Charlie Bailey and Gary Nord, returned to the Sun City a decade later as offensive coordinator and quarterbacks coach.

-Higgins has coached in nine bowl games - 2000 Humanitarian Bowl, 2005-2009 Las Vegas Bowl, 2010 New Mexico Bowl, 2011 Little Caesars Pizza Bowl and 2013 Heart of Dallas Bowl.
-He has also coached 15 players who have signed NFL contracts.
+Higgins has coached in 10 bowl games previously - 2000 Humanitarian Bowl, 2005-2009 Las Vegas Bowl, 2010 New Mexico Bowl, 2011 Little Caesars Pizza Bowl, 2013 Heart of Dallas Bowl and 2014 New Mexico Bowl.
+He has also coached 17 players who have signed NFL contracts.

-UTEP showed signs of having an explosive offense in 2013, scoring 35 points or more in four of its first five games, before being dealt a series of crippling injuries.
-In a span of three weeks the Miners lost their starting left guard (Jerel Watkins), quarterback (Jameill Showers), and fullback (Darrin Laufasa), as well as Aaron Jones, who was on pace to lead the nation in freshman rushing yardage.
+UTEP scored 35 points or more in four of its first five games in 2013 before being dealt a series of crippling injuries.
+In a span of three weeks the Miners lost their starting left guard (Jerel Watkins), quarterback (Showers), and fullback (Darrin Laufasa), as well as Jones, who was on pace to lead the nation in freshman rushing yardage.
 The losses proved to be too much to overcome as UTEP was held to a touchdown or less in four of the last six outings.

 Before making his way back to El Paso, Higgins spent two seasons at Purdue (2011-12), coaching the wide receivers and acting as the Boilermakers' interim head coach for the Heart of Dallas Bowl.